-A DIY Move isn’t entirely DIY.
+A DIY house move isn’t entirely DIY.
 You will need to get plenty of help lined up too.
-Here are 10 tips on how to enlist and organise your helpers.
+Here are 10 tips on how to first persuade and then organise, your helpers.

 The downside of course, is that this option doesn’t come with a big strong removals team, so if you’re going to need to rope in willing family and friends instead.
 Here’s how.

 1. Move early on Saturday morning

 By scheduling moving day for an early start on Saturday, you will maximise your chances of getting helpers.
 No one will be at work, and it’s not ‘premium time’ spent with family or partners.

 Once you’ve got the date for your move, give as much notice as you can.
 Cast your net wide and send a friendly – but persuasive – email or WhatsApp asking if people can save the date.